 Obesity is a complex chronic disease characterised by excess body fat.
 To understand, it can be defined as having extra body mass.
 BMI (Body Mass Index), which measures body fat according to height and weight, is used to measure obesity.
-Obesity is not simply a cosmetic issue – it can lead to various serious health problems, including diabetes, heart disease, stroke, and certain types of cancer.
+Obesity is not simply a cosmetic issue – it can lead to various serious health problems, including diabetes, heart disease, stroke and it may increase the risk of certain types of cancer.
 Obesity also affects the body in other ways.
 It can cause joint pain, sleep apnea, and respiratory problems.
 Obesity occurs when someone has an imbalance of energy intake and expenditure.
 This can be due to various factors, including genetics, lifestyle choices, and underlying medical conditions.

 Obesity also accounts for many other psychological issues like depression, negative self-image and anxiety.
 For this reason, many people struggling with obesity choose to undergo weight loss surgery.
 However, there are different types of obesity, and each type requires a different approach.

 Healthcare providers classify obesity based on BMI to evaluate the severity.
 You are overweight if your BMI is between 25.0 and 29.9 kg/m2.
 Obesity is further classified as below:

 - Class I Obesity : BMI 30 to <35kg/m2

 - Class II Obesity: BMI 35 to 40kg/m2